 KEG house.
-As Donna and Griffin slow dance, he feeds her a line about how he'd have never gone to Spain if he'd met her during his freshman year.
+As Donna and Griffin slow dance, he feeds her a line about how he'd never have gone to Spain if he'd met her during his freshman year.
 Yeah right.
 He then compliments her dancing and asks her what else she's good at, so of course Donna gets her back up, assuming he's referring to SEX...but he swiftly saves the moment by listing various activities: rollerblading, 100 meter freestyle, and hand gliding - and Donna giggles and says she's not the outdoor type.
 He then asks her how she feels about indoor sports (like SEX) and she pulls away from him and says if he's looking for anything beyond some light, over-the-bra action, she's not his girl.
 He assures her he's just kidding around and is only trying to get to know her better.
 She warns him that she's a "good Catholic girl" and he's like, "That's great, 'cause I'm a good Catholic boy!" (why do I not believe him?) and the two continue dancing.

 Hours later, everyone's drunk and some of the KEGers are causing a ruckus on the front lawn.
 When campus security arrives, Steve panics since there's no way he can quickly hide all the booze circulating around.
 He spots Brandon and enlists his help, so the two go outside to try to ward off the security officers.
 One of the officers snarks that this house is always their first stop, and remarks on all the beers cans that are strewn across the lawn.
 They want to enter the house and look around, but Brandon interjects, identifies himself as student body president, and says he just arrived on the scene to break up the party.
 Steve corroborates the fib and claims he hasn't been serving any alcohol - it's only there because the guests brought it with them.
 The officers, who were clearly born yesterday, believe the implausible story and order Steve to make sure everyone gets home safe.
 After they leave, an annoyed Brandon admonishes Steve for putting him in that position and warns him not to do it again.

 Dylan's house.
 Dylan and Valerie are in bed, enjoying a post-coital canoodle.
 He asks her about the party she was supposed to go to, and she sighs happily and tells him she likes this party better.
 She says, in summary, that she's been in his bed all day (ew), has told him her deepest darkest secrets, and now wants to know his...but he says he doesn't have any.
-He then takes a swig of beer and warns her to keep their affair a secret, and makes it clear he has no interest in being her boyfriend.
+He then takes a swig of beer and warns her to keep their affair a secret, and makes it clear he has zero interest in being her boyfriend.
 She pretends to be totally fine with that and assures him she's not looking for a boyfriend and jokes about how she won't expect him to go miniature golfing with her anytime soon.
 He asks her what the deal is with her and Steve, and she shrugs and says, "Not much."
 He orders her to keep it that way, since Steve is a good friend and he doesn't want him to get burned.
 Valerie derisively retorts that Steve is a big boy and, "If he doesn't want to get burned, he shouldn't be playing with matches."
 Too bad the poor bastard doesn't actually realize he's playing with matches.
 Dylan chuckles, calls her a bad girl, and the two start going at it again.

 The Peach Pit.
 Steve runs into Valerie at the diner and asks her why she bailed on the party Saturday night.
 She tells him she was tired, and that it must be the time change - LOL, nice one - but then Steve points out she's been living in L.A. for an entire month now.
 She apologizes and promises to make it up to him just as Dylan suddenly slouches over to where they're sitting.
-Steve introduces him to Valerie and tells him she's the gal who replaced Brenda at the Walsh house...and Dylan grunts something unintelligible at her.
+Steve introduces him to Valerie and tells him she's the gal who replaced Brenda in the Walsh house...and Dylan grunts something unintelligible at her.
 Valerie amuses herself by telling Steve they should go miniature golfing sometime soon.

 The Martin house.
 The doorbell rings and it's Felice's tea date, Nanette, who says her son is driving himself over and should be arriving any moment.
 Donna looks like she's dreading meeting Gerald/Garfield, so when she doorbell rings a second time, she drags herself over to the door to answer it...and is stunned when it's Griffin.
-Shocker - turns out he's Nanette's son.
+Turns out he's Nanette's son.
 She chides him for knowing who she was this whole time and not saying anything, then accuses him of checking her out.
 He feigns innocence and is like, "Who, me?" and she lets out one of her annoying hmm giggles.
 He then suggests they blow off tea with their mothers and head over to the beach, and she lets out another hmm giggle.

-Chancellor’s office.
+Chancellor's office.
 Brandon gets advice from the chancellor on how to deal with Angry Alex Diaz's challenge to his presidency.
 The chancellor tells him that until the challenge plays out, he's the acting president.
-Brandon just wants to resign, but the chancellor urges him to hang in there and let what's devolved into a boring storyline run its course.
+Brandon just wants to resign, but the chancellor urges him to hang in there and let what's already devolved into a boring storyline run its course.
 He then asks Brandon how things are between him and Clare (?) and Brandon gives him a vague, "Fine" and says she recently moved in with a couple of his close friends.
 The chancellor's like, "I know, right?!" and says he couldn't be more thrilled.

 Beach house.
 Clare and David are working on the TV show and he's got his arm draped around her.
 She tells him she hasn't had a strictly platonic relationship since she was thirteen, and that it's actually not so bad.
 Donna arrives home wearing a skimpy red bikini, and Clare and David awkwardly say hello.
 Clare explains that she and David are working on the storyboard for whatever shitty video they're cobbling together, and Donna breezily assures them that since she has a love interest of her own who's a total hottie, it's now OK for them to all be friends.
-Griffin enters the apartment, shirtless and in swim trunks (mmm...me likey!), and Donna proudly introduces him to Clare and David.
+Griffin enters the apartment, shirtless and in swim trunks, and Donna proudly introduces him to Clare and David.

 The Walsh house.
 Brandon's lying in bed, thinking about the conversation he had with Josh just before he died.
 Mama Walsh pokes her head in his room and asks him if he's OK, and he's like, "Uh, no." She tells him that Gloria Richland is here to see him, and he immediately gets up and goes downstairs.
 Gloria tells Brandon that her mother sent something she thought he might like to see: a letter that Josh wrote the day before he died.

-In the next scene, Brandon's reading the letter aloud to Kelly at the beach apartment.
+In the next scene, Brandon is reading the letter aloud to Kelly at the beach apartment.
 In the letter, Josh describes Brandon as a WASP from Minnesota who he initially thought was a jerk, but now realizes is a really great guy and could possibly become a lifelong friend.
 When he finishes reading the letter, Brandon looks thoughtful and tells Kelly that he and Josh planned to do great things if they got elected...so Kelly points out he did get elected.
 Brandon tells her she's right, and that he's not going to give up the presidency without a fight.
 The two exchange I love yous and then cuddle together on her bed.